scottyhq/cb-resources/docs/technical-resources/solutions/cbs-jupyter.md

 ### What is the plan?

-Learning about how to compute on the cloud includes understanding **machine images**.
-So this CloudBank solution will serve two purposes: It will introduce you to machine images and at the same time show you how to use a cloud virtual machine (herein **VM**) like a traditional desktop... potentially quite a powerful one.
+Learning about how to compute on the cloud includes understanding **machine images**:
+Snapshots of the operating system including customization, code and data.
+This CloudBank solution serves two purposes: It introduce machine images and also demonstrates using a cloud virtual machine (herein **VM**) as a traditional desktop... potentially quite a powerful one.

-Since Jupyter notebooks are in common use, our aim will be to operate the cloud VM as a Jupyter notebook server.
-The interface will appear in our local machine's browser where we will move information back and forth securely using an **ssh tunnel**.
+Since [Jupyter notebooks](https://jupyter.org) are in common use, our aim will be to operate the cloud VM as a Jupyter notebook server.
+The interface will appear in our local machine's browser.
+We move information back and forth securely using an **ssh tunnel**.

 ### Why instructions are necessary

-At a high level this process is just configuring a research computer.
+At a high level we are configuring a research computer.
 Because it is on the cloud there is some extra vocabulary involved and some extra steps, starting with securing a cloud account.
+There is enough complexity to merit a walk-through.
 Here's the narrative:

 * A researcher decides to work on the public cloud; and gains access...
-    * Cloud accounts commonly use the terms 'account' or 'subscription'
+    * Cloud access agreements commonly are called 'accounts' or 'subscriptions'
     * CloudBank uses the term *billing account*
-* The researcher starts up a dedicated VM and logs in
+* Using a browser interface the researcher starts a dedicated cloud VM and logs in
     * The VM begins as a blank slate, just Ubuntu Linux
     * The walk-through given below happens to use the AWS cloud
 * The researcher configures the VM as a Jupyter Lab notebook server supporting a Python 3 kernel
     * Other useful tools / libraries / packages / datasets are installed as well
-    * The researcher tests the Jupyter Lab server by logging in using a browser
+    * The researcher tests the Jupyter Lab server by connecting via browser
         * This makes use of a secure connection called an *ssh tunnel*
 * The researcher uses cloud management tools to create an ***image*** of the VM on the cloud
     * Unlike a container this image is specific to the cloud used; it is not transferrable between clouds
-* The researcher terminates / deletes / destroys the VM
+* The researcher Terminates (deletes) the VM: It is no longer available
-    * But the stored ***image*** persists and can be used to start up a new VM
+    * The stored ***image*** persists and can be used to start up a new VM

 A VM may be in two states: Started and Stopped.
 You pay for it by the hour only when it is Started.
 Stopped is like having the power turned off: You can resume using it later without loss of data.
-However: Terminating a VM means it no longer exists: Everything is gone.
+Terminating a VM means it no longer exists: Everything is gone.

-Starting a VM using a stored image recreates the machine state when that image was saved.
+Starting a VM using a stored image recreates the machine in its state when the image was created.
-When you do this you have a choice of which VM to use.
+When you do this you have a choice of which VM to use for the image.
 You can use a smaller cheaper VM if you do not need a lot of computing power; say you just want to write and test some code.
 Or you can choose a powerful (more expensive) VM if you have some heavy computation to do.

 Notice that you may start many *VMs* from a single *image*.
-Your collaborators may use this image to start their own VMs as well.
-This means that customized work environments are easier to replicate and share.
+Your collaborators may use an image to start their own VMs as well.
+This means that customized work environments are easy to replicate and share.